OptNet: Differentiable Optimization as a Layer in Neural Networks: Background and related work

 \paragraph{Argmin differentiation} Most closely related to our own work, there have been several papers that propose some form of differentiation through argmin operators.
 These techniques also come up in bilevel optimization \cite{gould2016differentiating,kunisch2013bilevel} and sensitivity analysis \cite{bertsekas1999nonlinear,fiacco1990sensitivity,bonnans2013perturbation}.
 In the case of \citet{gould2016differentiating}, the authors describe general techniques for differentiation through optimization problems, but only describe the case of exact equality constraints rather than both equality and inequality constraints (in the case inequality constraints, they add these via a barrier function). \citet{amos2017input} considers argmin differentiation within the context of a specific optimization problem (the bundle method) but does not consider a general setting. \citet{johnson2016composing} performs implicit differentiation on (multi-)convex objectives with coordinate subspace constraints, but don't consider inequality constraints and don't consider in detail general linear equality constraints.
 Their optimization problem is only in the final layer of a variational inference network while we propose to insert optimization problems anywhere in the network.
 Therefore a special case of OptNet layers (with no inequality constraints) has a natural interpretation in terms of Gaussian inference, and so Gaussian graphical models (or CRF ideas more generally) provide tools for making the computation more efficient and interpreting or constraining its structure.
 Similarly, the older work of \citet{mairal2012task} considered argmin differentiation for a LASSO problem, deriving specific rules for this case, and presenting an efficient algorithm based upon our ability to solve the LASSO problem efficiently.

-In this paper, we use implicit differentiation \cite{dontchev2009implicit,griewank2008evaluating} and techniques from matrix differential calculus \cite{magnus1988matrix} to derive the gradients from the KKT matrix of the problem we are interested in.
-A notable different from other work within ML that we are aware of, is that we analytically differentiate through inequality as well as just equality constraints, but differentiating the complementarity conditions; this differs from e.g., \citet{gould2016differentiating} where they instead approximately convert the problem to an unconstrained one via a barrier method.
+In this paper, we use implicit differentiation \cite{dontchev2009implicit,griewank2008evaluating} and techniques from matrix differential calculus \cite{magnus1988matrix} to derive the gradients from the KKT matrix of the problem.
+A notable difference from other work within ML that we are aware of, is that we analytically differentiate through inequality as well as just equality constraints by differentiating the complementarity conditions; this differs from e.g., \citet{gould2016differentiating} where they instead approximately convert the problem to an unconstrained one via a barrier method.
 We have also developed methods to make this approach practical and reasonably scalable within the context of deep architectures.